hbc/Intro-to-Unix/lessons/07_rnaseq_worksflow.md

 1. How many reads were assigned as no_feature?
 Why would they be classified this way?
 2. How many reads were found to map to multiple locations?

+***

+*To share or reuse these materials, please find the attribution and license details at [license.md](https://github.com/hbc/Intro-to-Unix/blob/master/license.md).*